Shaka Smart: Marquette

 Marquette University hired Smart to replace Steve Wojciechowski as the Golden Eagles' head coach in March 2021.
 Smart led the Golden Eagles to 19–13 record the following season, where they lost in the first round of the NCAA tournament to the University of North Carolina.
 In his second season in Milwaukee, Smart led the Golden Eagles to a Big East regular season crown and a tournament championship, despite being chosen in preseason polls to finish ninth in the conference.

 At the close of the 2022–23 season, Smart won the Henry Iba Award as the national coach of the year.

 Coaching style

 At VCU, Smart's teams employed a high-pressure style of play known as "havoc".
 In this style, offense is based on attacking inside and the defense heavily utilizes full court pressure, double teams, and traps to force turnovers and disrupt opposing offenses.
 At Texas, Smart employed this style less frequently.

 Smart has been described as a relationship builder and been noted for his ability to increase team camaraderie.
+Furthermore, Smart is nationally known as a player developer as opposed to acquiring players out of the transfer portal.